 - Can operate in self-powered or bus-powered modes.

 The MUTT Pack has two USB connectors.
 The standard B connector is used to plug the MUTT Pack in to the host system.
 The standard A connector is downstream of the embedded hub on the MUTT Pack, and can be used for additional device testing (discussed later in this document).

 The MUTT Pack uses a small jumper (see Figure 3) to switch between self-powered and bus-powered modes.
 In bus-powered mode, the USB bus of the host system powers the MUTT Pack.
-In self-powered mode, the MUTT Pack is powered with an external power adapter, such as the one listed on this Website.
+In self-powered mode, the MUTT Pack is powered with an external 5V power adapter.

 Use the following flow chart to determine how to power the MUTT Pack: